vedantt21/nos3-mantle/docs/wiki/Generating_NOS3_Component.md

-# Generating a New Component in NOS3:
+# Generating a New Component

 NOS3 is organized around the foundational concept of a component.
 The intent is that a spacecraft be made up of a core set of common functionality and then a custom set of components.